ScytedTV-Studios/www.scyted.tv/resources/loyd-shows/index.md

 <h3>Show Tracking</h3>

 I'm someone who really enjoys collecting achievements and trophies from games.
-Some games I am attempting to get every acahievement possible.
-This page specifically targets my progress on the PC version of Phasmophobia.
-Below is the entire list of all of my achievements on the game that I update periodically.
+In this case, I am treating every show I'm watching as an achievement.
+At the moment, I'm in the process of watching through all of my comfort shows from over the years.

 <br><br>